-Returning for her eighth season at Oregon, Maurica Powell has become one of the most well-respected distance coaches in the nation.
+Returning for her ninth season at Oregon, Maurica Powell has become one of the most well-respected distance coaches in the nation.
 Her knowledge and commitment to the Duck runners ensures that all student-athletes receive extensive individual attention over the course of the track and cross country seasons.

 That commitment to her runners paid off in the fall of 2012 when she and head coach Robert Johnson led Oregon to the NCAA Women’s Cross Country national championship.
 The Ducks were also Pac-12 and NCAA West Regional champions, capping the school’s most successful cross country season in a generation.
 Jordan Hasay, Alexi Pappas and Katie Conlon were all named All-Americans, while Hasay captured the West Region individual crown for the third year in a row.